LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 ### Alternatively

 You can use Neo4j Desktop and create a Neo4j 5.9+ database.
-Please install APOC and GDS plugin.
+- APOC and GDS plugin must be installed
+- This setting file line must not be commented:
+`dbms.security.allow_csv_import_from_file_urls=true`

 ## First sprint - good old Cypher